Khode4li/wordino-v2/README.md

 - [ ] Utilize Redis for rate-limiting the login endpoint effectively.
 - [ ] I can refactor the process of cleaning data returned from the database into a single function.
 For example: {`"username": "x", "0": "x"`}.
 - [ ] Transform certain arrays into objects for increased safety and better code organization.
+- [ ] Is there a faster way for managing wordlists?